codemagic-ci-cd/cli-tools/docs/app-store-connect/publish.md

 Enable submission of an app for Testflight beta app review to allow external testing.
+##### `-, -, e, x, p, i, r, e, -, b, u, i, l, d, s`

+Expires all builds other than the current for the application before submitting the build to TestFlight.
 ### Optional arguments to add build to Beta groups

 ##### `--beta-group=BETA_GROUP_NAMES_OPTIONAL`